Population-Transcriptomics/C1-CAGE-preview/QC.md

                     , levels=c("0-No Error", "1-No cell", "2-Debris", "3-OutOfFocus", "4-MultipleCells", "5-Control", "6-Dead"))
 ```

-A hardocoded treshold of 2.5 is used to identify dead cells.
+A hardcoded threshold of 2.5 is used to identify dead cells.
 The histogram
 below is to check if this value makes sense in this dataset.
 Cells above
-the treshhold are flagged _dead_.
+the threshold are flagged _dead_.

 ```r